logo

 Final thoughts on data labeling

 The traditional method of training your model with one large training dataset is no longer effective.
-Machine learning has moved past this approach to be more agile: carefully curating datasets to accelerate the data labeling process and train the model, examining its performance, and modifying the next dataset accordingly.
+Machine learning and AI training has moved past this approach to be more agile: carefully curating datasets to accelerate the data labeling process and train the model, examining its performance, and modifying the next dataset accordingly.